Timetastic/slate/source/index.html.md

               "overrideLockedDays": true}'
 ```

-> Assumiung this request was valid, here's the response from the server:
+> Assuming this request was valid, here's the response from the server:

 ```JSON
 {